MBoui/emberry/README.md

-# Flux Chat - A Place to Share
+# Flux - Places to Share

 ## Flux
 ...